Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 ### Configuration

-* 4 configuration parameters have renamed/replaced/removed.
-See [starter](https://github.com/microsoft/spring-cloud-azure/blob/master/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config/README.md) for updated descriptions.
-* The properties below are removed as the timer-based configuration watch has been deprecated.
+* The properties below are removed as the timer-based configuration watch has been deprecated and previous AAD authentication has been replaced with the Azure Java SDK.

 ```properties
 spring.cloud.azure.appconfiguration.watch.enabled